 Off-Campus - Off Campus Merchants are added on a regular basis.
 For an up to date listing of merchants and information on current promotions, call Auxiliary Services at ext.
 3773.

-The following areas are under the authority of the Director of Auxiliary Services:
+The following areas are under the authority of the Associate Vice Chancellor for Business Affairs:

 Post Office, Trojan Center First Floor, Ext.
 3225: